lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Follow next steps to deploy this software:

-1. If the installer or executable is available continue to step 6
-2. Clone the repository in the link above
+1. Clone the repository in the link above https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/motorthermalmodel/motorthermalmodelsimulator
-3. Open the project motorThermalModelSimulator.lvproj
+2. Open the project motorThermalModelSimulator.lvproj
-4. Go to “Build Specifications” and right click in “Executable” to select “Build”
+3. Go to “Build Specifications” and right click in “Executable” to select “Build”
-5. When build finishes go to build folder and copy all files and folder
+4. When build finishes go to build folder and copy all files and folder
-6. Paste compilation files to desired destination in Windows Machine
+5. Paste compilation files to desired destination in Windows Machine
-7. Run motorThermalModelSimulator.exe
+6. Run motorThermalModelSimulator.exe

 PhasePowerSupplySimulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^